.

 12V OR 24V STRIPS?

 Since your LED Strips operate at low voltage, you must avoid causing resistance on the circuit.
 24V LED Strips are often preferred in installations that require extensions and connections since the amperage used is lower.
 Since the voltage is twice that of 12V, the voltage loss is also less significant.
-The 24V product certification allows a maximum power supply of 96W, while 12V products are limited to 60W.
+24V circuits also have more capacity.
+You will find more details about certification requirements for both products later on this page.

 AVOID VOLTAGE DROP